 At 5.5 miles from Pather Gap, I passed a gravel road (BLM 39-5-14.2) coming up from the northwest.
 At some point in the future, a trailhead and a kiosk will be placed along it and its connector road (BLM 39-5-23.1).
-These stretches of old road did, occasionally, afford me a view of Big Sugarloaf Mountain to the south.
+These stretches of old road did, occasionally, afford me a view of Big Sugarloaf Peak to the south.

 In it’s last mile, the trail is unimpacted by roads and runs alongside a still evident ditch, just like it did back in the day.